Answering Your Legal Questions: I’ve Been Injured, Now What?

 Listed below are the types of accidents that can cause personal injury, and the important factors to consider when assessing which party is ultimately the most responsible:

-2. Commercial accidents (such as in stores): Commercial injuries claims are possible only if caused by an unsafe condition that the owner should have known of, appreciated, and had notice to correct before the accident.
+Commercial accidents (such as in stores): Commercial injuries claims are possible only if caused by an unsafe condition that the owner should have known of, appreciated and had the notice to correct before the accident.

 Whether or not you are able to decide if you have a claim, there is no harm in calling a personal injury attorney to discuss your situation and get advice.